10 Best VS Code extensions for Python

 - Linting for your code with Pylint or Flake8 support

-- Debugging your code in within the VS Code editor
+- Debugging your code within the VS Code editor

 - IntelliSense support for auto-completion, code navigation, and formatting.